-Communities across the GTA and southwestern Ontario means Empire offers a diverse range of housing types designed to meet the needs and desires of municipalities and homeowners.
+With communities across the GTA and Southwestern Ontario, Empire offers a diverse range of housing types designed to meet the needs of municipalities and homeowners.
 Just like when choosing a location, the type of home you select should reflect your lifestyle.

 The differences between a single detached house and a high-rise home are usually pretty easy to decipher, but when it comes to garden suites and freehold townhomes, the differences are a little greyer.
 To help you navigate through your options, we’ve put together some basic information to keep in mind when making your decision.